zhaowenlan1779/prometry/README.md

 ### Dependencies

-This project uses CMake, and employs C++17 features.
-(Though it shouldn't be hard to move to C++14 or C++11)
+This project uses CMake and C++17, use a conforming compiler.
 This project relies on the [SymEngine](https://github.com/symengine/symengine) algebra library.

+#### MSVC

+Only Visual Studio 2017/2019 is supported as we need experimental preprocessor.

+You can install SymEngine with conda.
+You will probably need to configure CMake to point to your install.

+#### Mingw / UNIX-Like

 You must build and install the SymEngine library before building this project.
 Attached is a simple command snippet for building and installing SymEngine on MSYS2 Mingw64 (ensure that a good toolchain and ninja-build is present. you'll also need libgmp).

 ```bash
 git clone https://github.com/symengine/symengine.git